joshglugatch/Eat-Da-Burger/README.md

 <br>

 ### Controller
-Our controller is the main communicator the data and the user.
+Our controller is the main communicator between the data and the user.
 Using Express we can get info (like user inputs), post new info, and update current info.
 It tells the program how to handle the data and renders the html onto the page.

 <br>